Leonardo (Teenage Mutant Ninja Turtles): Mirage

 Leo is the protagonist of the comics.
 He does not explicitly refer to himself as a leader in the early stories, except in issue #44 ("The Violent Underground").
 He is the one to usually take charge of the turtles when Splinter is not present.
 He is often at odds with his more hot-headed brother Raphael.

 In Leonardo #1 (What Goes Around... ...Comes Around!), Leo goes out for a run on the rooftops of New York City and is ambushed by the Foot Clan.
 He puts up a fight against an army of Foot Ninja but is overwhelmed.
 Beaten to near unconsciousness, he is thrown through April O'Neil's apartment window.
 The remaining Turtles and Splinter are forced to continue the fight, but even with the aid of Casey Jones, the odds are against them.
 In the end, the building catches fire and the police arrive, but they secretly escape to Northampton, Massachusetts.
 Leonardo recovers from his physical wounds, but he lost his confidence.
 He repeatedly attempts unsuccessfully to hunt for deer.
 While out hunting, he sees April fall through ice into a lake, and he rescues her.
 In subsequent issues, it is implied that Leonardo has regained most of his confidence.

-In the Return to New York storyline (Teenage Mutant Ninja Turtles (vol. 1) #19-21), Raphael demands that the Turtles return to New York to confront the Foot Clan and the Shredder.
+In the Return to New York storyline (Teenage Mutant Ninja Turtles (vol. 1) #19-21), Raphael demands that the Turtles return to New York to confront the Foot Clan and Shredder.
 He accuses Leonardo of cowardice, and the arguing brothers fight.
 Leonardo is beaten by Raphael, who throws Leonardo through the wall of the barn and leaves.
 Along with his younger brother Donatello and his youngest brother Michelangelo, Leonardo returns to New York and reunites with his wayward brother in the old sewer lair.
-The three go along with Raphael's plan to storm the Foot Headquarters, where once again Raphael goes off on his own to fight the Shredder.
-He is ambushed and beaten by the Shredder's Elite guard but is rescued by Leonardo.
-This prompts Raphael to cede to Leonardo's leadership, leaving him to fight the Shredder.
+The three go along with Raphael's plan to storm the Foot Headquarters, where once again Raphael goes off on his own to fight Shredder.
+He is ambushed and beaten by Shredder's Elite guard but is rescued by Leonardo.
+This prompts Raphael to cede to Leonardo's leadership, leaving him to fight Shredder.
 Leonardo engages in a bloody battle with Shredder that ends up on the rooftop of the building.
-Leonardo ends the battle by decapitating the Shredder just as the building implodes.
-The Turtles later burn the Shredder's corpse on a funeral pyre in a nearby Manhattan harbor.
+Leonardo ends the battle by decapitating Shredder just as the building implodes.
+The Turtles later burn Shredder's corpse on a funeral pyre in a nearby Manhattan harbor.